phetsims/phet-info/ide/idea/setup.md

     "Import Scheme", and navigate to where the code style is located (noted above).
 9. Configure JavaScript level.
 In `File > Settings > Language & Frameworks > Javascript`, Make sure `ECMAScript 5.1` is selected, and check `Prefer Strict mode`.
-    * For ES6+ repositories/directors, you'll want to hit the '...' button (which is only available in version 2018.1 or later), add the paths, and set the "Language" field for each to `ECMAScript 6`.
-Currently, this should be done for `rosetta`, `perennial`, `installer-builder`, `aqua`, and `chipper/js/grunt`.
+    * For ES6+ paths (repositories and directories), you'll want to hit the '...' button (which is only available in version 2018.1 or later), add the paths, and set the "Language" field for each to `ECMAScript 6`.
+See perennial/data/es6-paths for a list of ES6 paths.
 10. Configure eslint.
 In `File > Settings > Language & Frameworks > Javascript > Code Quality Tools > Eslint`:
     * Find your node.exe file (probably set up through the project).
 (May be filled in automatically)
     * Fill out ESLint package location (unless global, `chipper/node_modules/eslint`).
 (May be filled in automatically)